CleverRaven/Cataclysm-DDA/data/mods/Megafauna/readme.md

 Geographically, species from modern day New England are the focus, again for a more coherent, realistic feel.
 If evidence is found not too far away in not too different climates (e.g., Great Lakes) thats alright too.
 If remains of a species have only been found in, e.g., New Mexiko and Texas, they probably wont feature here.

+**NOTE**

+This mod is still in progress, but a basic set of 16 new pleistocene-era animals is available and should spawn in new games.

 **ToDo**

 *List of creatures that should be added* [done]